cthree/tinyISPShield/README.md

 need one.
 Rework it as you please.

 The LEDs and limiting resistors are all optional.
-You can get away with as few parts as the PCB, ZIF, a 2 pin and 4 pin 0.100" header.
+You can get away with as few parts as the PCB, ZIF, and a 0.100" header strip.
 I populated 2 pins on each corner of the Arduino header layout for stability and ease of alignment.

+C1 is for an optional 0.1uF ceramic bypass cap.
+I don't find it necessary.

 Development
 -----------